 70% weighted average on major assignments.
-Major assignments and their value in this assignment are listed here:
+Major assignments and their value included in the 70% weighted average are listed here:

 - Research Article Critiques 1 & 2

 - Knowledge Checks #1 and #2

 - Evidence Based Practice: Finding the Evidence

 90% on math test (if applicable).
 (N/A)